redis/redis/README.md

     % cd src
     % ./redis-server

-If you want to provide your redis.conf, you have to run it using an additional parameter (the path of the configuration file):
+If you want to provide your `redis.conf`, you have to run it using an additional parameter (the path of the configuration file):

     % cd src